mco-gh/mco.dev/content/post/edu/course.md

 weight = 1
 +++

-** The Summer 2020 offering has started and is now closed to new signups but you can still sign up to be included in the next offering. **

 This new course provides a practical, supportive, and fun environment for learning Python.
 Tuition is free for underrepresented groups.
 <!--more-->

+> **Update: The Summer 2020 offering has started and is now closed to new signups but you can still sign up to be included in the next offering.**

 Classes start on August 12 and we'll meet once a week for eight weeks.
 Read on if you're interested in attending.
 Classes are limited to the first ten students to sign up via
 <a target="_blank" href="https://forms.gle/vY8hPYApYr4Jihc1A">this form</a>.